tremho/odp-documentation/bookshelf/Shelf 1 Getting Started/overview/src/A quick look at Rust.md

 The error case never occurs, but if it did, it would probably be inadvisable to simply call panic! as a result.
 Of course, sometimes there are no good choices, but especially in firmware driver code, casually throwing panic! exceptions is not a good idea.

-On that note, you will encounter a lot of sample code from the web and elsewhere that simply advice calling `.unwrap()` on an option or a result.
+On that note, you will encounter a lot of sample code from the web and elsewhere that simply advise calling `.unwrap()` on an option or a result.
 While often used in examples or quick scripts, relying on .unwrap() in production firmware is discouraged.
 Define errors explicitly and handle them deliberately.

 #### Functions and methods for user defined types